CHI-CityTech/Blended-Shadow-Puppet/README.md

 ## BSP Project Activities Overview

-The BSP Project invites collaboration across diverse disciplines and art forms, including performing arts, computer games, visual storytelling, engineering, and computational design, and existing within physical, virtual, and conceptual spaces.
-Each contribution begins with an investigation of culture or tradition, which is then thoughtfully adapted to become part of our fictional world.
-The project focuses on the following core areas:
+The BSP Project invites collaboration across diverse disciplines and art forms, including performing arts, computer games, visual storytelling, engineering, and computational design.
+The meta-project focuses on the following core areas:

 - **Cultural and Historical Research**
   Investigating traditional shadow puppetry forms, their historical and cultural contexts, and transforming them into original narratives that honor these traditions.
 - **World-Building**
-  Expanding the BSP universe by developing its history, geography, cultures, economies, and societies, ensuring that all contributions are integrated into a cohesive and respectful world canon.
+  Expanding the BSP universe by developing its history, geography, cultures, economies, and societies, ensuring that all contributions are integrated into a cohesive world canon that can be used as reference and continuity material across all contributions.
 - **Multi-Modality Creation**
-  Exploring diverse modalities, including performance, gaming, visual media, engineering prototypes, and computational simulations, to extend the narrative reach of the BSP world.
+  Exploring diverse communication modalities, including performance, gaming, text, visual media, music, engineering prototypes, and computational simulations, to contribute to the narrative reach of the BSP world.
 - **AI Collaboration**
-  Engaging AI as a creative collaborator to co-create in various media forms, blending physical, virtual, and conceptual spaces for immersive storytelling.
+  Engaging AI as a collaborative partner and deploying it in both technically and to co-create in various media forms, blending physical, virtual, and conceptual spaces for immersive storytelling.
 - **Engineering and Computational Design**
   Developing physical and digital prototypes, interfaces, and immersive systems that integrate technology within the BSP narrative framework, enhancing interaction and experience.
 - **Outreach and Integration**
-  Building partnerships, organizing events, and creating engagement materials that connect with external audiences and facilitate interdisciplinary contributions.
+  Making connections, building partnerships, organizing events, and creating engagement materials that connect with external audiences and facilitate interdisciplinary contributions.
 - **Educational Resources**
   Creating learning materials, workshops, and curriculum modules that blend historical and creative practices, introducing shadow puppetry and cultural studies to new learners.
 - **Environmental and Sustainability Research**